Besler

 list / images / framed example

-brochure / submittal sheet / order form
+brochure / submittal sheet

 Beaux Arts presents beautiful reproductions of the Temple of Flora originally published in London in 1811.
 These illustrations were originally produced as hand-colored aquatints and are admired for their imaginative qualities and aesthetic detail.
 It is counted as one of the greatest florilegia books ever published, although it's publication brought financial ruin to Dr. Robert Thornton.